ltw-webdev-2/saas-website/README.md

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit for grades using Markbot.

-**When you submit, Markbot will give you `1` or `F`—that’s just so you know that it was handed in on Canvas.** You’ll still have to write a *Request for Grade* and the teacher will still be grading it personally.
+**When you submit, Markbot will give you `1` or `F`—that’s just so you know that it was handed in online.** You’ll still have to write a *Request for Grade* and the teacher will still be grading it personally.